davemckenna01/kraftdinner/Readme.md

-##kd - Like ls but easy as Kraft Dinner
+##Like ls and cd but easy as Kraft Dinner

 ###Installation